meteor-velocity/velocity/README.md

 You'll see the leaderboard example started on port 3000.

-You'll also see a green dot in the top right.
+Because the example has included the [velocity-html-reporter](https://github.com/rissem/velocity-html-reporter/) package, you'll see a green dot in the top right that indicates the success or failure of your tests.
 If any tests are failing, this will go red.
-Clicking the dot will show you the reports.
+Clicking the dot will display the report overlay test details.

 Try modifying the tests and see them update reactively in the browser.